Hawking-Page phase transition, Page curve and islands in black holes: Entanglement Entropy for the Vaidya Model of an Evaporating BTZ Black Hole

+From Eq.~\eqref{eq:t-page}, we see that \(u_{\text{Page}} < \frac{3\pi l^{4}}{c G_{N}}\); that is, the Page time occurs before the entanglement entropy of the Hawking radiation exceeds the thermodynamic entropy of the black hole.

-The scrambling time~\cite{Hayden:2007cs} which is the shortest time for information recovery from the Hawking radiation.
-It also corresponds to the time for the information to enter the surface of the island.
+The scrambling time~\cite{Hayden:2007cs} is defined as the shortest time required to recover information from the Hawking radiation.
+It also corresponds to the time for information to enter the surface of the island: